GrantHough/GrantHough/README.md

 # Hey, I'm Grant Hough.

-- I'm 16 years old and I currently attend Saratoga High School.
+- I'm currently a senior at Saratoga High School.
 - I'm a full-stack developer with interest in machine learning.
 - I have experience with mobile apps, browser extensions, websites, and more.
 - Outside of CS, I'm a percussionist who marched with The Blue Devils 'B' Drum and Bugle Corps.